PacktPublishing/Scalable-Data-Architecture-with-Java/README.md

 ## Get to Know the Author(s)
 **Sinchan Banerjee** is a principal data architect at UST Inc. He works for their client Anthem to architect, build, and deliver scalable, robust data engineering solutions to solve their business problems.
 Prior to his journey with UST, he worked for various Fortune 500 organizations, such as Amex, Optum, Impetus, and HP, designing, architecting, and building robust data engineering solutions for very high volumes of data.
 He is the lead author of a patent on storage capacity forecasting and is the co-author of multiple international publications.
 He is also a certified AWS Professional and a certified Java programmer.
 He has also been a recipient of multiple awards and accolades for exceptional technical contribution, leadership, and innovation.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801073080">https://packt.link/free-ebook/9781801073080 </a> </p>